MEF-GIT/MEF-LSO-Presto-SDK/README.md

     which the MEF NRP API is based.
   * swagger - Contains the MEF NRP Swagger specifications.
   * examples - Contains example JSON API requests and Postman collections.
-  * tutorial - A guide for getting started with the MEF LSO Presto SDK
-             - A packaged LSO Presto SDK demo VM running OpenDaylight Unimgr and mininet.
+  * tutorial - A guide for getting started with the MEF LSO Presto SDK & a packaged demo VM running OpenDaylight Unimgr and mininet.
 * published - SDK content for published MEF specifications

 ## Reference Implementations